Join our newsletter

 2.3 Contaminated data

-Contaminated data is another red flag for your collection process.
+This is another red flag for your collection process.
 Examples of contaminated data include:

-• Wind turbine data in your water plant dataset.
+• Wind turbine data in your water plant data set.

-• Purchase information in your customer address dataset.
+• Purchase information in your customer address data set.

 • Future data in your current event time-series data.

-With corrupted data, there is not much you can do except for removing it.
-This requires a lot of domain expertise.
-When lacking domain knowledge, consult non-analytical members of your team.
-Make sure to also fix any leakages your data collection pipeline has so that the data corruption does not repeat with future data collection.
+It’s also important to check and fix any leakages your data collection pipeline has so that the data corruption does not repeat with future data collection.

 2.4 Inconsistent data